Hazur Sahib: History

 Hazur Sahib marks the site where Guru Gobind Singh ji had his camp in 1708.
 The Guru held his court and congregation here and was convalescing after being attacked by two would-be assassins.
 One of the attackers stabbed the Guru, and was killed by him with a single stroke of his talwar (curved sword).
 The other was killed by his followers as he tried to escape.
 The Guru's wound was deep, but initially healed after being stitched by an English surgeon sent by Bahadur Shah I, who served as his doctor, and Dara Shikoh before him.
-However the wound re-opened a few days later when the Guru was stringing a bow for one of his Sikhs and the Guru merged into the Primal (Joti Jot) after declaring the Guru Granth Sahib as his successor.
+The wound re-opened a few days later when the Guru was stringing a bow for one of his Sikhs and the Guru merged into the Primal (Joti Jot) after declaring the Guru Granth Sahib as his successor.

-The Sikhs built a room over the platform where Guru Gobind Singh Ji would sit while holding his court and installed Guru Granth Sahib Ji on it.
-They called it Takhat Sahib.
-Guru Gobind Singh Ji, while conferring Guruship to Guru Granth Sahib Ji, had himself named Nanded as "Abchalnagar" (literally "Steadfast city") after the first word of a hymn read at random on the occasion.

-In October 2008, the 300th-anniversary celebration of the Guruship of Guru Granth Sahib ji took place here.
-This site is now one of five Takhats which are places of primary importance to the Sikhs.
-The other four takhats are: Sri Akal Takht Sahib at Amritsar, Takhat Sri Keshgarh Sahib at Anandpur, Takhat Sri Patna Sahib in Bihar and Takhat Sri Damdama Sahib in Talwandi Sabo, Bathinda, Punjab.